 If your refrigerator isn't working, skip to the next question for appliance disposal tips.

 Are you replacing the refrigerator with a new version?

 Yes: The home appliance store that you're purchasing your new appliance from may have a fridge and freezer disposal program and may be able to take your old refrigerator and recycle it for you.
 At the time of your purchase, ask about free removal.
 Also ask for details about what will be done with the refrigerator after it leaves your home.
 Ideally, the store will recycle the appliance properly and thoroughly, according to best practices and regulations.

 In addition, if you're replacing an inefficient fridge, you may qualify for rebate or removal through your local utility.
-Did you know: New Energy Star qualified refrigerators use less than half as much energy as ones made prior to 1993.
+Did you know that New Energy Star qualified refrigerators use less than half as much energy as ones made prior to 1993?

-No: Skip to Question 3.
+No: Skip to the next question.

-No: If you know that your municipality does not recycle refrigerators, you can contact the U.S. Environmental Protection Agency and their Responsible Appliance Disposal program (epa.gov/rad).
+No: If you know that your municipality does not recycle refrigerators, you can contact the U.S. Environmental Protection Agency and their Responsible Appliance Disposal program.
 They will be able to assist you with finding a recycling point.
 Know that you may have to prepare the refrigerator by removing the door, drawers, and accessories.

 Note: If your waste disposal company picks up old refrigerators, do not ever leave them curbside with unsecured doors.
 Either remove the doors or secure them so children cannot open the appliance and crawl inside.
 Leaving a refrigerator or other appliance curbside can also leave it prone to tipping so you may not want to leave it unattended for long.